hivemq/hivemq-policy-cookbooks/data-validation/redirect-legacy-schema/README.md

 See [here](https://grpc.io/docs/protoc-installation/) for information on installing the `protoc` command.

-Place the resulting Base64 string into the `schemaDefinition` field of the request and use the id `v1-status-schema`:
+Place the resulting Base64 string into the `schemaDefinition` field of the request and use the identifier `v1-status-schema`:

 `v1-schema-request.json`:
 ```json